golestaniBLLab/TASH/README.md

 You must have the following setup:
 * Have MATLAB installed on your Linux platform (or Linux subsystem for Windows WLS).
 * Have Freesurfer (preferred version 5.3) installed on your Linux platform (or WLS).
-* On the OS X terminal Tcsh Shell, set in the folder where the file TASH_complete.csh is.
+* On the OS X terminal, set in the folder where the file TASH_complete.csh is (see how in the next section).
-* On the OS X terminal Tcsh Shell, type:
+* On the OS X terminal, type:
 ```batchfile
 chmod +x TASH_complete_v1.sh
 ```